 Our bodies absorb vitamin D from the sun.
 However, excessive exposure to sunlight is dangerous for our health.
 It is necessary to use sunscreen daily and make sure it is dermatologist-approved.
 By not using sunscreen, wrinkles, age spots, and blemishes caused by skin discoloration may become more severe.

 Using sunscreen also reduces the risk of skin cancer.

 Make sure to use sunscreen with higher SPF.
 It is required to apply the cream on all body parts that are directly in contact with sunlight, and even so, Try to look for shady areas whenever you are outdoors because sunscreen cannot ensure 100% protection against the sun’s harmful rays.

 Use Unscented Products

 Use products that do not have a strong odour.
 Fragrances, colognes, and skincare products that contain fragrances can irritate your skin.
-By stopping using these items, you can reduce the risk of dry and itchy skin.

 Periodic Skin Cancer Examinations